joshuaneedham/rails-react-auth/README.md

 # README

-This is the result of watch Jordan Hudgens video tutorial's on YouTube for React/Rails Auth.
+This is the result of watching Jordan Hudgens video tutorial's on YouTube for React/Rails Auth.
 Feel free to use it as a base.

 I chose PostgreSQL for the DB so if you want to use something else you'll need to update the DB settings.